A billiards-like dynamical system for attacking chess pieces: Trajectories on polygonal boards

 \section{Trajectories on polygonal boards}

-We apply our discrete dynamical system to the $q$-Queens Problem by restricting to general convex polygonal regions $\calB$.
-We prove a characterization of the set of vertices $\bfz=(\bfz_1,\dots,\bfz_q)$ of the inside-out polytope $(\calB^q, \calA_\bbP^q)$ that depends on whether the points $\bfz_i$ lie on certain trajectories or are crossing points thereof.
+We apply the discrete dynamical system to the $q$-Queens Problem by restricting to general convex polygonal regions $\calB$.
+We prove a characterization of the set of vertices $\bfz=(\bfz_1,\dots,\bfz_q)$ of the inside-out polytope $(\calB^q, \calA_\bbP^q)$ that depends on whether the points $\bfz_i$ lie on certain trajectory segments or are crossing points thereof.